-Each of Mr. Chen Xiaoliang, and Mr. Zhu Jiangbo has entered into a service contract with the Company for a term of three years commencing from the Listing Date, which may be terminated by not less than two months' notice in writing served by either party on the other.
-Each of Ms. Chen Ting and Mr. Cheng Peng has entered into a service contract with the Company for a term of three years commencing from 25 October 2019 and 2 March 2020, respectively, which may be terminated by not less than two months' notice in writing served by either party on the other.
+Each of Mr. Chen Xiaoliang and Mr. Zhu Jiangbo has entered into a service contract with the Company for a term of three years commencing from the Listing Date, which may be terminated by not less than two months' notice in writing served by either party on the other.
+Each of Ms. Chen Ting, Mr. Cheng Peng and Mr. Chen Xiuyi has entered into a service contract with the Company for a term of three years commencing from 25 October 2019, 2 March 2020 and 23 October 2020, respectively, which may be terminated by not less than two months' notice in writing served by either party on the other.
 The executive Directors are not entitled to any Director's fee.

 Mr. Huang Tao has entered into a letter of appointment with the Company for an initial term of three years commencing from the Listing Date, which may be terminated by not less than one month's notice in writing served by either party on the other.
-Mr. William Peng has entered into a letter of appointment with the Company for an initial term of three years commencing from 4 December 2019, which may be terminated by not less than one month's notice in writing served by either party on the other.
-The non-executive Directors are not entitled to any Director's fee.
-None of the non-executive Directors is expected to receive any remuneration for holding their office as a non-executive Director.
+The non-executive Director is not entitled to any Director's fee or remuneration for holding his office as a non-executive Director.

 Each of the independent non-executive Directors has entered into a letter of appointment with the Company for an initial term of three years, which may be terminated by not less than three months' notice in writing served by either party on the other.
 Mr. Kam Wai Man, Dr. Ou-Yang Hui and Dr. Gao Fuping are entitled to Director's fee of HK\$240,000, RMB300,000 and RMB120,000, respectively, per annum.
-Except for Directors' fees, none of the independent non-executive Directors is expected to receive any other remuneration for holding their office as an independent non-executive Director.
+Except for Directors' fees, none of the independent non - executive Directors is expected to receive any other remuneration for holding their office as an independent non - executive Director.